1wheel/roadtolarissa/source/_posts/2014-12-24-convex-hulls.markdown

 While this approach initially looks like it could have a worst case runtime of `O(n2)` - for every point we could iterate over the `topPoints` array - each point can only be removed the `topPoints` array once.
 Asymptotically most of the execution time will be spent sorting the array, making the algorithm `n log n`.

 Depending on the number of points on the convex hull, this runtime can be  further improved.
 [Jarvis' march](http://en.wikipedia.org/wiki/Gift_wrapping_algorithm) moves along the convex hull by checking all of the points to find the largest angle formed by two last points on the hull and one of the other points.
+Larger and smaller angles are purple and green respectivly.
 <div id='hn' style='width: 100%'></div>
 ```javascript
 //array of points on hull - initalize with leftmost point.